Our farm is located right here at the Bemidji Community Food Shelf!

 Whether it’s your college class, elementary class, church or other group we encourage you to consider the farm as your next experiential learning or service opportunity.
 Internships may also available.

-If you have service learning requirements through school, or if you would like to arrange service learning for a group, please contact our Farm Manager to inquire.
+If you have service learning requirements through school, or if you would like to arrange service learning for a group, please contact our Volunteer Coordinator to inquire.